 All dual credit courses count as both high school and college credit.
 The courses are taught on the campus of Capital High School.
 Students are responsible for college registration, cost of tuition and fees.
-Students must be at least 16 years of age or enrolled in grade 11 and meet course qualifications (see chart below).
+Students must be at least 16 years of age or enrolled in grade 11 and meet course qualifications.